 The Americans with Disabilities Act (ADA) prohibits employers from discriminating against disabled persons who are able to perform the essential functions of their jobs with or without reasonable accommodation.
 A “disability” under the ADA is a physical or mental impairment that substantially limits an individual in performing major life activities or major bodily functions.
-While some minor impairments are not disabilities, a person may be entitled to ADA protection if he or she has difficulty walking, thinking, hearing, speaking, or has a serious medical condition like cancer, diabetes, or multiple sclerosis.
+While some minor impairments are not legally considered to be disabilities, employees may be entitled to ADA protection if they have difficulty walking, thinking, hearing, speaking, or have a serious medical or mental health condition like cancer, diabetes, multiple sclerosis, irritable bowel syndrome, PTSD, major depressive disorder, or bipolar disorder.

-Not only are disabled employees protected from firing and failures to hire, but they are also entitled to reasonable accommodations that allow them to perform their job duties.
-Reasonable accommodations can include providing assistance; reassignment to a vacant position; modifications of job duties or work locations; and medical leave.
+Not only are disabled employees protected from being fired and not being hired, but they are also entitled to reasonable accommodations that allow them to perform their job duties.
+Reasonable accommodations can include providing assistance; reassignment to a vacant position; modifications of job duties or work locations, including working from home; and medical leave.

 Employees are also protected against discrimination for their association with a disabled person.
 An employer cannot take an action against an employee because he or she advocates on behalf of the disabled or has a disabled relative.
 While you are not entitled to reasonable accommodations under the ADA for the care of a disabled relative, you may have the right to leave under the FMLA to care for a disabled family member.

-The attorneys at Elzer Law Firm are very experienced in disability discrimination law, and prevailed in a jury trial alleging failure to reasonably accommodate a disabled employee.
-If you believe that you have been or are currently being discriminated against because of a disability, contact a Western Pennsylvania disability discrimination lawyer today for an evaluation of your case at (412) 230-8436.
+The attorneys at Elzer Law Firm are very experienced in disability discrimination law, and prevailed in both a jury trial and an arbitration alleging failure to reasonably accommodate disabled employees.
+If you believe that you have been or are currently being discriminated against because of a disability, contacta Western Pennsylvania disability discrimination lawyer today for an evaluation of your case.